-I. Purpose: The purpose of the Committee is to engage with community partners, solicit public input and make policy and investment recommendations to the Board of Commissioners for Buncombe County's Early Childhood Education and Development Fund.
+I. Purpose: The purpose of the Committee is to make Strategic Partnership Grant investment recommendations to the Board of Commissioners for Buncombe County (the "Board").
+Strategic Partnership Grant funding is granted to nonprofit organizations working toward outcomes in alignment with Board goals.